Yves33/WxGPX2/README.md

 - Double click on graph to set up plot parameters.
 - Use mouse wheel to zoom unzoom.
-- The plugin can also display an enveloppe of points.
+- The plugin can also display an envelope of points.

 ### Gauge plugin

-The gauge plugins display in real time one of the parameters choosen among available data (see table plugin).
+The gauge plugins display in real time one of the parameters chosen among available data (see table plugin).

 - Double click on graph to customize display.

 ### Table plugin

-THe table plugin dispalys a table view of yout track.
+The table plugin displays a table view of yout track.
 A typical usage of the table plugin is to disable or correct abnormal points (speed to high, ...)

 - The 'ok' column with checkbox corresponds to enabled/disabled points.
 - The table can be sorted according to one column by right clicking on column header and selecting appropriate option.
 Be carefull that the program may crash if you delete a required column.
 - Rows can be enables/disabled by selecting them and right clicking in row numbers and selecting the appropriate option.
-- You ~~may~~ will experience some bugs...The plugin is not thoroughfully tested.
+- You ~~may~~ will experience some bugs...The plugin is not extensively tested.
 - It is not possible to delete points from table plugin. you **must** use the time view for deletion operations.

 ### Measurement plugin